ha5ha6/fmnist_torch/README.md

 ### create git repo

-git new repo, copy HTTPS address
+on github: new repo, copy HTTPS address

 in local folder: